dmshvetsov/eslint-plugin-vue-no-use-before-issue/README.md

     $ npm start

-or if you are using cool tool `npx`
+or if you are using a cool tool `npx`

     $ npx eslint src/*.vue